-The second semester laboratory course in organic chemistry covering: molecular structure, stereochemistry, spectroscopy, mechanisms, reactions, and synthesis of organic compounds.
-Previous completion of, or concurrent enrollment in, CHEM 273 is required for enrollment.
+The second semester lab course in organic chemistry covering: molecular structure, stereochemistry, spectroscopy, mechanisms, reactions, and synthesis of organic compounds.
 (Formerly lab part of CHEM 273B.)

-(DY) Prerequisite: CHEM 272L or CHEM 272B with a grade of C or better or equivalent and CHEM 273 (or concurrent).
+Prerequisites: CHEM 272L with a grade of C or better and CHEM 273 with a grade of C or better or concurrent registration.